-Arrested made in Northern California mall shooting
+Police arrest 1 teen accused of gunfire at California mall

 SAN BRUNO, Calif.
-(AP) - Police have arrested one of two teenagers they say opened fire at a San Francisco Bay Area shopping mall, wounding two people.
+(AP) - Police have arrested one of two teenagers they say opened fire at a San Francisco Bay Area shopping mall days earlier, wounding two people.

 San Bruno Police Chief Ed Barberini announced the arrest Saturday of a 16-year-old San Francisco boy on suspicion of attempted murder.
-A 15-year-old boy described as acting in concert with the shooter also was arrested.
+A 15-year-old boy suspected of being an accomplice also was arrested.

-Police are searching for the other shooting suspect, identified as 18-year-old Deandre Gantt of San Francisco.
+Police are searching for the other suspect in the shooting, 18-year-old Deandre Gantt of San Francisco.

 Police say two groups got into an argument last Tuesday at The Shops at Tanforan.
 One person in each group pulled a gun and opened fire.
+Panicked customers and employees fled or hid.

 Barberini won’t say what sparked the confrontation but calls the argument relatively minor.